aauren/kube-router-automation/README.md

 * From this project repo run: `terraform apply -auto-approve -var-file="vars/my_vars.tfvars"`
 * From this project repo run: `ansible-playbook -i ansible/inventory/hosts.yaml ansible/playbooks/kube-router-containerd.yaml`

+Once you are all done with your work on kube-router, you can tear down the VMs by running:
+* From this project repo run: `terraform destroy -auto-approve`

 # Variables
 * **image_cache_dir** - `/tmp/kube-router-img-cache` - In order to ensure Terraform runs are optimized, the execution
 will download images once on the first run and then continue to use them for all subsequent runs.
 This defines the